PEFC is an umbrella organization that endorses national forest certification systems.

 PEFC is the only international forest certification system that gives all its members a voice in the endorsement and acceptance of national certification standards.

-A permanent mechanism, the complaints and appeals process, is available to stakeholders at all times to enable them to monitor compliance of endorsed national systems with PEFC's Sustainability Benchmark and draw attention to non-compliance at any point in time.
+A permanent mechanism, the complaints and appeals process, is available to stakeholders at all times to enable them to monitor compliance of endorsed national systems with PEFC's Sustainability Benchmarks and draw attention to non-compliance at any point in time.

 Sets the rules for the endorsement and mutual recognition of national certification schemes, and guide the assessment and decision-making in the endorsement and mutual recognition process.